Amsterdam/design-system/packages/css/README.md

 ### Base font size

 Do not change the base font-size – e.g. through `html { font-size: 62.5% }`.
-This interferes with users choosing a different default font size in their browser.
-Our typography system also expects `1rem` to be the browser default of 16 pixels.
+Out typography system expects `1rem` to be the browser default of 16 pixels.

-If your application does use a rule like this and you can’t easily remove it, you may adopt the Design System components gradually by setting `font-size: 100%` on the parts that use them.
+If your application does use a rule like this and you can’t easily remove it, adopt the Design System components gradually by setting `font-size: 100%` on the parts that use them.

 ### Remove body margin